 - Add success metrics: Define the key performance indicators for checking your content performance.
 These can include search ranking, page views, traffic, conversions, and backlinks.

-- Analyze data for patterns: Now that you have everything laid out for you, determine patterns.
+- Analyze data for patterns: Now that everything is laid out for you, determine patterns.
 Is a certain section of your site performing well than others?
 Are they watching the videos?
 Are certain keywords helping you rank?
 Are there keywords that you’re missing out on?

 - Determine your next steps: Your data might surprise you.
 It may turn out that the idea you want to communicate is not reaching your target audience.
 So what do you do now?
 Involve experts in reviewing your content audit.
 Their comments and suggestions can help you uncover some best practices to incorporate into your current content strategy.

 Here, you need to step into your customer’s shoes.
 How do they experience your website?
-What are the different actions they take and what emotions do they go through?
+What are their different actions, and what emotions do they go through?
 Are there any gaps in their purchase journey?

 Why is it necessary, you ask?